johannschopplich/nuxt-api-party/docs/config/index.md

 ## `apiParty.query`

 ::: info
+Only for single API endpoint usage.
 Not applied if you use the `endpoints` module option.
 :::

 Custom query parameters sent with every API request.